Notes on the Geography of Norway: Oslo: the Norwegian Folk Museum

 Front view.
 (The church was to close in late 2011 for renovations over two years.)

-This is a stave church, the name coming from the whole-timber columns framing the nave.
+It's called a stave church, the name coming from the whole-timber columns framing the nave.

 From another angle.